lac-dcc/honey-potion/docs/Honey.md

 > **CHECK BEFORE**: Uses the /priv/c_boilerplates/runtime_functions.c for certain methods, for full understanding of it we recommend you familiarize yourself with it before reading the translator.

-Translates the elixir code into C using the methods described in Priv/C_boilerplates/runtime_functions for operators.
+Translates the elixir code into C that uses methods defined in Priv/C_boilerplates/runtime_functions, such as basic math operators.

 ## Utils